Krakoan Age

 The Krakoan Age was a series of X-Men storylines published by Marvel Comics from 2019 to 2024.
 The Krakoan Age began with the Jonathan Hickman limited series House of X and Powers of X (July – October 2019) and it consists of four major publishing initiatives: Dawn of X (October 2019 – November 2020), Reign of X (December 2020 – March 2022), Destiny of X (March 2022 – July 2023) and Fall of X (August 2023 – June 2024).
 These phases were interspersed with crossover and event storylines.
 The Krakoan Age spans "more than 500 issues of X-Men comic books" published "across more than 80 different series".
 The subsequent publishing initiative, X-Men: From the Ashes, relaunched the X-Men line in a post-Krakoan Age.

 The Krakoan Age was defined by the creation of a sovereign mutant nation on the living island of Krakoa and the effective immortality of mutantkind via the newly established resurrection protocols.
 It featured storylines across multiple timelines.
 Throughout the phases, mutants faced opposition from the human supremacist organization Orchis who would orchestrate the downfall of Krakoa.
 The Dominion, god-like entities who exist outside of normal space and time, also threatened the existence of mutants.

 Critical reception has been generally positive, with critics praising it as a departure from the usual status quo of many mutant stories.
 It also received praise for its world-building, story arcs, and its willingness to shed light on lesser-known characters.
 However, reception became more mixed as the era progressed, with some aspects of later storylines falling short of expectations.

+In 2025, the Krakoan Age's Hellfire Gala was loosely adapted to the video game Marvel Rivals as the season of the same name, with Emma Frost voiced by Laura Post and Krakoa being added to the game as a playable map.